- If you are new to Network Science, be sure to read A Primer on Network Analysis before continuing.

 And the Winner is…

 The network has no doubt that Sansa Stark is the most important player in Season Six.
-Interestingly, she is not rewarded for dominating her community (Jon has that honor).
+Interestingly, she does not dominate her community (Jon has that honor).
 Instead, she is greatly rewarded for her connections (both strong and weak) to those beyond the North.
 With such a strong tie to Jon, she benefits from his power, while also providing enduring connections to the Lannisters (via Brienne), the Ironborn (via Theon) and she also benefits from Ned’s renewed ascendance.
 She even gets a boost from Braavos, thanks to her portrayal in the acting company’s morality play.
 This is the season where Sansa’s breadth of connection truly does make her the Key to the North.

 Jon takes second place quite handily, backed up by the depth of transformation that he experiences.
 Tyrion edges out Cersei in a close battle for third place.
 The Imp hones his leadership skills and fosters some strong bonds, while Cersei wages an assault to recapture her power.
 Jaime takes fifth place, playing a supporting role in King’s Landing, and helping to resolve the secondary plot concerning the Blackfish of House Tully.